 You can use the Ooma Home Security without having to pay a monthly fee.
 You have the option to subscribe to the basic service where you can monitor one sensor for free.

-If you want to monitor two or more sensors, you only need to pay $5.99 per month.
+If you want to monitor two or more sensors, you only need to pay a little over $5 per month.
 If you are already using Ooma Telo with the Premier service tier, you can add monitoring for these sensors to your plan for free.

 What you would love about the Ooma Home Security